s-omranpour/Zaryab/README.md

 # Zaryab
-A simple Synthesizer written with pyo and pynput
+A simple Synthesizer/Loop kit written with pyo and pynput